Consumer price inflation, UK: January 2025

 CPIH

 The Consumer Prices Index including owner occupiers' housing costs (CPIH) is the most comprehensive measure of inflation.
 It extends the Consumer Prices Index (CPI) to include a measure of the costs associated with owning, maintaining and living in one's own home, known as owner occupiers' housing costs (OOH), along with Council Tax.
-Both are significant expenses for many households and are not included in the CPI.
+Both are substantial expenses for many households and are not included in the CPI.

 CPI